On the Kontsevich integral for knotted trivalent graphs: A quick overview of the Kontsevich integral for knots

 If $T$ is a tangle, the space ${\mathcal A}_T$ is a vector space generated by all chord diagrams on $T$, modulo the set of {\it tangle one-} and {\it four-term relations}:

-{\bf The tangle one-term relation} (or framing independence): A tangled chord diagram with an isolated chord is equal to zero in ${\mathcal A}_T$.
+{\bf The tangle one-term relation} (or framing independence): A tangle chord diagram with an isolated chord is equal to zero in ${\mathcal A}_T$.

-{\bf The tangle 4T relation}: Let T be a tangle consisting of $n$ parallel vertical strands.
+{\bf The tangle $4T$ relation}: Consider a tangle consisting of $n$ parallel vertical strands.
 Denote by $t_{ij}$ the chord diagram with a single horizontal chord connecting the $i$-th and $j$-th strands, multiplied by $(-1)^\downarrow$, where $\downarrow$ stands for the number of endpoints of the chord lying on downward-oriented strands.

 The tangle $4T$ relation can be expressed as a commutator in terms of the $t_{ij}$'s:

 One can check that by closing the three vertical strands into a circle respecting their orientations, the tangle $4T$ relation carries over into the ordinary $4T$ relation.